 Although Bark has more customization options, both services allow you to set time limits or block harmful content on social media platforms.

-The one feature that Qustodio has that Bark doesn't is a panic button that allows your child to send an alert to all associated email addresses.
-The alert will also automatically track the child's location, updating every few minutes so it's up to date.
+One feature Qustodio has that Bark doesn't is a panic button, which lets your child send an alert to all associated email addresses.
+The alert will also automatically track the child's location, updating every few minutes, so it's up to date.

 Which parental control app has the better support and compatibility?